timsutton/macops.ca/content/post/2018-07-29-syntax-highlighting-in-apple-keynote-using-highlight.md

 My presentations often include code examples where having fixed-width fonts and code syntax highlighting is desirable, and Apple Keynote remains my presentation tool of choice for a variety of reasons.
 I'm still interested to give some other presentation tools a try, but I often find that tools which are Markdown-centric (and seem commonly used for showing code in presentations) lack a lot of the traditional editing, layout, and animation features I use in Keynote.
 So, I continue to use (and love using) Keynote.

 One way to lose an audience's interest is to make it hard for them to read or follow code you show in the slides, so I want to make sure any code is clear and readable.
-Having syntax highlighting is of a few things one can do to improve code readability, so here's a simple technique I've been using since my [first talk]({{< relref "/post/2014-09-17-autopkg-crowd-sourcing-mac-packaging-and-deployment.md" >}}) for getting syntax-highlighted text into code snippets in Keynote slides, using the `highlight` program.
+Having syntax highlighting one of several few things one can do to improve code readability, so here's a simple technique I've been using since my [first talk]({{< relref "/post/2014-09-17-autopkg-crowd-sourcing-mac-packaging-and-deployment.md" >}}) for getting syntax-highlighted text into code snippets in Keynote slides, using the `highlight` program.

 You'll need the [highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php) command-line program.
 I install it using homebrew: